JustinFincher/Portfolio/works/areco/readme.md

 ![](screenshots.jpg)

 # Meshing Effect
-> As you can see in the gif below, there are moving dots and lines that construct a wire-frame model in the real-time.
-Actually this is not real-time meshing, it's just a effect that mimics meshing.
+> As you can see in the gif below, there are moving dots and lines that construct a wire-frame model in real-time.
+Actually, this is not a real-time meshing.
+It's just an effect that mimics meshing.
 The triangulation work with feature points recognized by ARKit was achieved by the Convex Hull algorithm, then I simply called Unity to draw lines between triangulation connections.

 ![](meshing.gif)